SuryanshSS1011/Performance-Bugs-LLM/README.md

 ## 📖 Citation

-If you use this dataset or code, please cite our paper:
+If you use this work, please cite both the paper and the archived dataset/code:

+**Paper**
 ```bibtex
 @inproceedings{sijwali2025fixing,
   title={Fixing Performance Bugs Through LLM Explanations},